-Destitution is a state of extreme poverty which leaves people ere the person affected is homeless, without an income and no means to support his or herself.
+Destitution is a state of extreme poverty in which the person affected is homeless, without an income and has no means to support his or herself.
 We believe destitution puts people’s lives at risk, is an affront to human dignity and, with political changes to the UK’s asylum system, is almost entirely avoidable.

 People are at risk of becoming destitute at various stages of the asylum process.
 However the people most at risk of destitution are men and women whose asylum applications have been refused and who do not, or cannot, return to their home countries.

 At this point, the UK’s asylum system withdraws all support, including accommodation, and bars people from seeking emergency homelessness support and other vital services provided by local councils.
 As people in this situation are not allowed to work, they are left with no effective means of survival and are forced into destitution.